Model Farming: The Infrastructure Behind AI Model Theft at Scale — When AI Attacks

 IR Directives

 Deploy output watermarking.
-Radioactive data techniques, output perturbation schemes, and canary response mechanisms mark a model's outputs in ways that survive distillation and are detectable in a surrogate.
-This is an attribution control — it enables post-hoc confirmation of an extraction event and provides standing for legal action.
+Radioactive data techniques, output perturbation schemes, and canary response mechanisms mark a model’s outputs in ways that survive distillation and are detectable in a surrogate.
+This is an attribution control.

 Enable activity threading across your industry sector.
 Farming operations target multiple organizations.
-Intelligence on shared adversary infrastructure — cloud ASNs, query formatting signatures, account provisioning patterns — is only actionable if it's shared.
+Intelligence on shared adversary infrastructure is only actionable if it’s shared.
 Engage with sector ISACs and AI security working groups now, before an event occurs.

 02